Prescribing Morse scalar curvatures: pinching and Morse theory: Introduction

 The analysis near the north pole is harder, since the two interactions just described have competing effects.
 We need then to rule out different limiting scenarios for sequences of candidate solutions, namely regular limits, singular limits and zero limits locally away from the north pole.
 The latter case is the most delicate: we show that a regular bubble must form at a slowest possible blow-up rate and via Kelvin inversions, decay estimates and integral identities, that blow-up cannot occur.

 \

 Our strategy also allows to improve some existing results in the literature with assumptions that are {\em localized} in the range of $K$, as for example in \cite{[BI]}, cf.\cite{[ACPY1]}, \cite{[ACPY2]} and \cite{str05} for $n=2$.
 The general idea is to use min-max schemes, e.g. the mountain pass, and to use competing paths whose maximal energy lies below that of every possible blowing-up solution for \eqref{eq:scin-tau} with bounded energy, via the pinching conditions.
 The fact that such blow-ups are isolated simple reduces the number of diverging competitors, permitting us to relax previous pinching constraints in the literature.
-We can also use Morse-theoretical arguments (in particular, {\em relative Morse inequalities}) to prove existence by {\em counting} the number of min-max paths and of diverging competitors.
-Some results in this direction are stated in Subsection \ref{ss:p-mm}.
+We can also use Morse-theoretical arguments, in particular {\em relative Morse inequalities}, to prove existence by {\em counting} the number of min-max paths and of diverging competitors, cf. Subsection \ref{ss:p-mm}.

 \

 The plan of the paper is the following: in Section \ref{s:prel} we collect some preliminary material on the variational structure of the problem, on singular solutions to the Yamabe equation and on blow-up analysis.
 In Section \ref{s:pinch} we prove existence results via index counting or min-max theory, exploiting the pinching conditions.
 In Section \ref{ss:n-e} we then prove non-existence results by constructing suitable curvature functions with prescribed Morse structure and using blow-up analysis to find contradiction to existence.
 We finally collect the proofs of some technical results in an appendix.